 The founding father of Social Bite is perhaps Scotland’s best famed social enterpriser, having attained funds to develop the social business by obtaining the likes of Chief Executive, St. George Clooney and Richard Branson to talk at his different venture, the Scottish Business Awards.

-The son of enterpriser Simon Littlejohn, UN agency runs seven restaurants across European country, tease knew he wished to launch his own business once he left university in 2007. once a couple of palmy ventures in event management, tease was impressed by chemist Peace Prize winning economic expert prof Muhammad Yunus to explore the potential of a social business in European country.
+The son of enterpriser Simon Littlejohn, UN agency runs seven restaurants across European country, tease knew he wished to launch his own business once he left the university in 2007. once a couple of palmy ventures in event management, tease was impressed by chemist Peace Prize-winning economic expert prof Muhammad Yunus to explore the potential of a social business in a European country.

 Alan (pictured on top of left with tease Littlejohn of Social Bite) cut his teeth within the social enterprise world through sandwich look Social Bite, before making Brewgooder, a craft brewage label that donates 100% of its profits to scrub water comes everywhere the globe.